The future of e-Commerce and what you need to know about it

 Contents

-Everyone who is involved in the e-Commerce game knows that it is a constantly changing environment, as technologies keep improving and companies are battling against each other to win a greater share of the pie.
+Everyone who is involved in the e-commerce game knows that it is a constantly changing environment, as technologies keep improving and companies are battling against each other to win a greater share of the pie.

-The future of e-Commerce is unknown, but some of the things are certain and will remain as such:
+The future of e-commerce is unknown, but some of the things are certain and will remain as such:

 • Customer service will get increasingly better,